oguzhan-gun/LLM-Powered-LOGO-ERP-Analytics-System/README.md

 * Evaluated on more than 500 ERP-related queries.
 * Achieved over 95% satisfactory response accuracy across test scenarios.
 * Typical response times range between 3–5 seconds.
+* Supports complex business analytics scenarios through automated SQL generation, data analysis, and visualization capabilities.

 ## Disclaimer

-This repository provides only a high-level overview of the project.
-Detailed implementation architecture, business rules, proprietary datasets, and company-specific components are not shared due to security and confidentiality requirements.
+This repository presents a high-level overview of the project.
+The full implementation, source code, proprietary business logic, datasets, and internal system components were developed within Harezmî and cannot be disclosed due to confidentiality agreements and intellectual property restrictions.